luyadev/luya/docs/guide/lesson-module.md

 ## Creating the models and migrations

-Our first step is the creation of our data model and the migration files to create the associated database tables.
+Our first step for the creation of our data model and the migration files is to create the associated database tables.
-Again, we're using the code wizard to [create the migration file](https://luya.io/guide/ngrest-concept) for our registered admin module *addressbookadmin*.
-We'll need two tables, one for the contact data itself and one for the different contact groups.
+Again, we're using the code wizard to [create the migration file](https://luya.io/guide/ngrest-concept) for our registered admin module **addressbookadmin**.
+We will need two tables, one for the contact data itself and one for the different contact groups.

 ```sh
 ./vendor/bin/luya migrate/create addressbook_contact addressbookadmin
 ./vendor/bin/luya migrate/create addressbook_group addressbookadmin
 ```

-You'll find both migration files in `modules/addressbook/admin/migrations/`.
+You will find both migration files in `modules/addressbook/admin/migrations/`.

 ### Adding migration details

-We'll provide a basic data set (first name, last name, etc.) for the contact details and only a name and id for the group table.
+We will provide a basic data set (first name, last name, etc.) for the contact details and only a name and id for the group table.

 Your migration file should look like this: